fiwippi/scratch/halo/README.md

 ## halo

-Halo is a simple image tagger.
+Halo is a simple image tagger for Exif images.

+### Install

+Halo depends on [exiftool](https://linux.die.net/man/1/exiftool) to work, you can install it via:

+1. `sudo apt install exiftool`

+2. `brew install exiftool`

 ### FAQ